On the Necessity and Sufficiency of the Zames-Falb Multipliers for Bounded Operators: Conclusion

 \section{Conclusion}

-In the systems and control literature, the Zames-Falb multipliers are widely used as a classical tool to establish the input-output stability of a feedback interconnection of an LTI system and a static slope-restricted nonlinearity.
+In the systems and control literature, the Zames-Falb multipliers are widely used as a classical tool to establish the input-output stability of a feedback interconnection of an LTI system and a static monotone nonlinearity.
 Not much attention has been paid to investigating the conservatism of using the Zames-Falb multipliers.
-This paper identifies a class of nonlinear dynamic systems over which the uniform feedback stability is equivalent to the existence of an appropriate Zames-Falb multiplier.
-When this class of systems is restricted to be LTI, the existence of a Zames-Falb multiplier is shown to be sufficient but not necessary to establish the uniform feedback stability.
-When the same class is restricted to be static, it remains unknown whether the existence of a Zames-Falb multiplier is necessary for the uniform feedback stability.
+This paper identifies a class of uncertain systems over which the robust feedback stability implies the existence of an appropriate Zames-Falb multiplier based on the generalised S-procedure lossless theorem.
+Meanwhile, it is shown that the existence of such a Zames-Falb multiplier is sufficient for the robust feedback stability over a smaller class of uncertain systems.
+When restricted to be static (a.k.a. memoryless), this class of systems coincides with the class of monotone nonlinearities with possible slope-restrictions considered in the classical paper~\cite{zames1967stability}, and the classical result of using the Zames-Falb multipliers to ensure feedback stability is recovered.
+When the same class of systems is restricted to be LTI, the existence of a Zames-Falb multiplier is shown to be sufficient but not necessary for the robust feedback stability.
+Nevertheless it remains unknown whether the existence of a Zames-Falb multiplier is necessary for the uniform feedback stability over these classes.
 This gives rise to an interesting future research direction.

-\begin{ack} Useful discussions with Ross Drummond, Chung-Yao Kao, and Di Zhao are gratefully acknowledged. \end{ack}
+\begin{ack} The authors gratefully acknowledge Peter Seiler and Andrey Kharitenko for many useful discussions. \end{ack}